 It provides the general purpose remote I/O expansion through two bidirectional I2C buses.

-Universal Asynchronous Reception and Transmission (UART) is the serial communication interfaces that provide the communication interface of the host with that of the auxiliary device.
+Universal Asynchronous Reception and Transmission (UART) is the serial communication interface that provides the communication interface of the host with that of the auxiliary device.
 This protocol enables full-duplex serial communication.
 UARTs are chips designed for asynchronous communication.

 Using start and stop bits, it transmits data bits in order from the smallest to the largest.
 Driver circuits control the electric signaling levels external to the UART.